 cloud files or a Microsoft Azure blog service and do that portably.

-And then the other thing that's quite popular is provisioning
+And then the other thing that's quite popular is provisioning the service

 which allows you to create and control groups of virtual machines or even